niklasdeckers/validating-interactive-topics/readme.md

 ### Results

 For an initial agreement study, three assessors each annotated the first 100 samples for each of the three datasets with one of the two personas given above (swapping the personas after 50 samples).
-The results can be seen in the following table:
+The results are summarized in the following table:

 |                        | r/captionthis | Pexels | Lexica |
 |------------------------|---------------|--------|--------|